Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

 ===============================================

-The openEO API supports parameterized processes out of the box, which allows to work with flexible, reusable openEO building blocks in the form of :ref:`user-defined processes <user-defined-processes>` or `remote openEO process definitions <https://github.com/Open-EO/openeo-api/tree/draft/extensions/remote-process-definition>`_.
+The openEO API supports parameterized processes out of the box, which allows to work with flexible, reusable openEO building blocks in the form of :ref:`user-defined processes <user-defined-processes>`.

-This can also be leveraged for job creation in the context of the :py:class:`~openeo.extra.job_management.MultiBackendJobManager`: define a "template" job as a parameterized process and let the job manager fill in the parameters from a given data frame.
+This can also be leveraged for job creation in the context of the :py:class:`~openeo.extra.job_management.MultiBackendJobManager`: define a "template" job as a parameterized process and let the job manager fill in the parameters from a given data frame of parameter values.

 The :py:class:`~openeo.extra.job_management.process_based.ProcessBasedJobCreator` helper class allows to do exactly that.